jonh-a/chordparser/README.md

 getChordByName({ name: "Cmaj7/G", inversion: 2 });
 ```

-## Getting a chord name from a set of notes
+## Getting a chord from a set of notes

 Use the `getChordByNotes` function to get an object containing exact and
 possible matches given a set of notes.